 Artisans working on upcycled products

-It is the second that Ms Shreya Sinha powers.
-Since 2022, she has built Bandhwari into a brand, ten years after her family’s Incentive Foundation started the skilling program in the village, along with education and healthcare.
+Shreya Sinha, founder of Bandhwari, is no stranger to the area.
+Ten years after her family’s Incentive Foundation started the skilling program in the village, along with education and healthcare, she created Bandhwari as a separate entity.

 There are about 20 artisans with the organization between 20 and 45 years old.